segwayrobotics/segway_DRIVE_benchmark/README.md

 folder| info.
 ---|---
-/configs | Using for run ROVOILI (check homepage->OVERVIEW->Quick start) /scripts | modified scripts for evaluation/
+/configs | Using for run ROVOILI (check homepage->OVERVIEW->Quick start) /scripts | modified scripts for evaluation ATE and RPE